-H5-3 handles this as a threat.
+H6-3 handles this as a threat.
 We can now see that there are other solutions.
 The solution column mentions two that are far more convenient.

-H5-5, preventing unauthorized persons from accessing personal data, sounds easy, but it comprises a lot of independent threats, such as wire tapping and IT staff looking at the data on the disk.
+H6-6, preventing unauthorized persons from accessing personal data, sounds easy, but it comprises a lot of independent threats, such as wire tapping and IT staff looking at the data on the disk.
 The supplier's proposal can easily become a long novel - and it is hard to compare two suppliers' novels.
-We suggest omitting this requirement and ensuring that the risk assessment covers all the threats in this area and includes the serious ones as requirements in H5.
+We suggest omitting this requirement and ensuring that the risk assessment covers all the threats in this area and includes the serious ones as requirements in H6.

-H5-6 tries to solve the problem by referring to a law on the matter.
-This is fine because laws must be followed.
-However, it often creates an interesting game between customer and supplier.
+H6-7 tries to solve the problem by referring to a law on the matter.
+This often creates an interesting game between customer and supplier.
 The customer hasn't read the law in question, but imagines that it covers the threats (it only partly does so).
 He reasons that if he requires the supplier to follow the law, then the supplier has the responsibility for adequate protection.